Head Coach/General Manager: Chris Flaugher

 Assistant Coach/Strength and Conditioning Coach: C.J.
 Jung

 After his junior career, C.J. attended Missouri State University in Springfield, MO, where he played ACHA hockey.
 Jung was named the Ice Bears’ rookie of the year in 2008 and offensive MVP in 2010.
 He graduated from MSU with a bachelor’s degree in exercise science in 2012.
-Currently, he works as a personal trainer at Project Deliverance in south St. Louis city.
+Currently, he works as a personal trainer at Output Performance in Brentwood, MO.
 He lives in St. Louis with his wife Kelsey and their daughter Ryleigh.

 Assistant Coach/Goaltending Coach: Mark Staub